*Promotional Price does not include Anesthesia/Surgeon fees *Results may vary in individual cases. *See full disclaimers at the disclaimers area

 The Tummy Tuck Procedure

 A tummy tuck is an outpatient procedure that lasts two to three hours, depending on the version of the procedure and other factors individual to you as a patient.
 The doctor will place you under general anesthesia and then make an incision between the pubic hairline and the belly button, lifting the abdominal skin to repair weakened abdominal muscles and remove any excess skin.
-In the case of a complete tummy tuck, a second incision is often made in the navel in order to remove excess skin from the upper abdomen.
+In the case of a complete tummy tuck, a second incision is often made in the navel to remove excess skin from the upper abdomen.
 Once the excess skin has been trimmed and the muscles repaired, the abdominal skin is put back into position and trimmed, and then the skin is stitched together.
 For a complete tummy tuck, a new opening for the belly button will be created at this point, with the belly button then sutured into its new position.

 What to Expect in Recovery

 The tummy tuck is an outpatient procedure, so you will return home after surgery, where it is recommended that you remain in bed until the following morning.
 Plan to have someone drive you to and from surgery, and have someone stay with you for the first 24 hours following surgery.
 The doctor will also give you instructions on bathing and sleeping techniques as well as exercises to use during the entire recovery process.
-To prevent the buildup of excess fluids in the abdomen, a suction drain is put in place during the surgery and remains in place until three days afterwards (when you can remove it painlessly).
+To prevent the buildup of excess fluids in the abdomen, a suction drain is put in place during the surgery and remains in place for three days afterward (when you can remove it painlessly).
 In the case of a complete tummy tuck, your doctor will have also placed a urinary catheter during the procedure, and you will use the catheter through the first day and night after your surgery.
 Immediately after surgery, you may experience some abdominal discomfort, which your surgeon will give you medication to relieve.
 You may also experience some abdominal swelling which usually subsides after the first week, though swelling of the lower abdomen may subsist for a little while longer.
 After one week, you will visit your doctor to have your stitches removed.
 You will be able to return to normal activities within two weeks of the procedure, though no strenuous physical activity or exercise is recommended for the six to eight weeks following surgery.
-It is also recommended that you abstain from smoking for at least the first two weeks after surgery, in order to not interfere with the healing process.
+It is also recommended that you abstain from smoking for at least the first two weeks after surgery, to not interfere with the healing process.
 Expect to have regular doctor visits in the first few weeks, and then months, following the surgery so that your doctor can check that you are healing properly and with no complications.
 Though the full aesthetic effects of the tummy tuck procedure won’t be seen for up to six months afterwards, you will begin to see a marked improvement in your stomach contour within only two weeks after surgery.

-The most common complication following tummy tuck is collection of blood or serum (seromas) under the skin of the abdomen (hematoma).
+The most common complication following a tummy tuck is a collection of blood or serum (seromas) under the skin of the abdomen (hematoma).
 A suction drain is placed inside during your procedure and left for three days postoperative.
 Its removal is painless.

 Infection and incision healing problems, including loss of skin and excessive scarring, occurs less frequently.
 As with any surgical procedure, small nerves to the skin are interrupted during a tummy tuck.
 Our cosmetic surgery patients are informed that portions of the abdomen will feel numb or have less feeling.
 Sensation returns over several months but some diminished feeling may last indefinitely.